Lost, Damaged, and Late Library Materials

 You are responsible for the use of your catcard.
 If you checked out an item for a professor and are now being charged for it, you are responsible for its return and for paying the overdue fees.

 If you become ill and are charged late or billing fees because you could not return your books on time, you may be able to get your fees reduced or cancelled.

-Please provide the Library with a doctor's note that indicates you were ill during the time your books were due.
+Please provide us with a doctor's note that indicates you were ill during the time your books were due.
 We will also accept a bill record which outlines medical services rendered during the same time period.

-If you paid for a library charge either online or in person and the charges remain on your library account, contact the library right away.
+If you paid for a library charge either online or in person and the charges remain on your library account, contact us right away.
 You must provide proof of your payment in the form of a cancelled check or a credit card statement.

 My car/backpack was stolen OR my home was broken into/damaged and library materials were lost/destroyed.

-The Library recognizes that borrowed library material may be lost or destroyed due to circumstances beyond your control.
-However, such incidents do not relieve you of your obligation to return or replace material borrowed from the Library.
+We recognize that borrowed library material may be lost or destroyed due to circumstances beyond your control.
+However, such incidents do not relieve you of your obligation to return or replace library materials.

 If such an incident occurs, contact Library Billing staff as soon as possible to discuss your options.
-You will be required to furnish written proof of the incident (police report, insurance report etc.) to Library staff before any action will be considered.
+You will be required to furnish written proof of the incident (police report, insurance report etc.) before any action will be considered.